 Shown above is an Alcoa aluminum camshaft gear.
 Below is a no-brand aluminum gear from the 1970s.

-Shown above is an original Ford die-cast aluminum camshaft gear which was used in the German G28T engines.
+Shown above is an original Ford machined die-cast aluminum camshaft gear which was used in the German G28T engines.
 This style of gear was also produced in Canada at some point.

 For the ultimate gear-head, Bill Stipe produces this steel hub and billet aluminum camshaft gear which is adjustable in order to vary the cam and valve timing relative to crankshaft and piston position.
 The two-piece gear has a built-in vernier to dial in the exact angle changes desired.

 There have also been a couple of sources of machined bronze gears in recent years.
 Shown above is a billet bronze gear made by Ron Kelley.
-In addition, Dan McEachern makes a cast bronze camshaft timing gear.
+In addition, Dan McEachern makes a machined cast bronze camshaft timing gear.

 Shown above and below is an example of a steel camshaft gear which came out of a Riley racing engine.

 Shown below is an example of another iron/steel camshaft gear.
-This NOS one was for Gleaner Baldwin combine engines for driving the engine governor.
+This NOS one was for Gleaner Baldwin combine engines for driving the side-mounted engine governor.